Skip to main content

 Auberge L'Escale 87 sits on the D606 in Villeblevin, a small commune in the Yonne department that most drivers pass without slowing down.
 That's largely the point: this is a roadside auberge in the classic French sense, the sort of place that fed travellers between Paris and Lyon for generations.
 The Michelin Plate recognition, awarded for two consecutive years, signals that the kitchen is cooking at a level above the average stopover.
 At €€ pricing, you're looking at honest, ingredient-led traditional cuisine rather than a tasting menu built around ambition.

-For a returning guest, the question isn't whether the cooking is competent — the 4.7 Google rating across 378 reviews confirms consistent execution — but what to prioritise on a second visit.
 Traditional French cuisine at this tier typically revolves around classic preparations: braised meats, seasonal vegetables, sauces built with patience.
 The drinks side of a visit here deserves attention too.
 Regional auberges along the Burgundy route often carry short but well-chosen wine lists that reflect the surrounding appellations without the markup you'd pay in Paris.
 If the wine list tilts toward Burgundy producers, that's the order to follow.

 The bar program at an auberge like this is unlikely to be a cocktail destination, but it can be one of the more practical reasons to arrive early or linger after a meal.
 A well-stocked kir, a glass of Chablis at the counter, or a digestif from a considered spirits shelf matters more on a long drive than any elaborate cocktail list.
-For a returning visitor, asking what's available by the glass before committing to a bottle is the smarter move , regional pours at auberge prices are often better value than anything you'd find at a Paris bar at three times the cost.
+For a returning visitor, asking what's available by the glass before committing to a bottle is the smarter move, regional pours at auberge prices are often better value than anything you'd find at a Paris bar at three times the cost.

-Compared to the Michelin-starred auberges further south , venues like Troisgros in Ouches or Auberge du Vieux Puits in Fontjoncouse , L'Escale 87 makes no claim to destination status.
+Compared to the Michelin-starred auberges further south, venues like Troisgros in Ouches or Auberge du Vieux Puits in Fontjoncouse, L'Escale 87 makes no claim to destination status.
 That's not a weakness.
 It positions itself correctly: Michelin Plate quality at a price point that makes a two-course lunch a reasonable choice rather than a budget commitment.
 For the category of well-executed traditional French cooking at accessible prices on a major transit route, it's doing its job well.

 If your comparison set is other roadside stops on the A6, there's no close competitor at this recognition level in Villeblevin itself.
 The wider Yonne area has stronger kitchens, but none that combine a Michelin signal with €€ pricing in this specific location.
-For context on the broader traditional French dining landscape, venues like Georges Blanc in Vonnas or Auberge de l'Ill in Illhaeusern show what the auberge format can reach at its ceiling , both are worth the detour if you have more time and a larger budget.
+For context on the broader traditional French dining landscape, venues like Georges Blanc in Vonnas or Auberge de l'Ill in Illhaeusern show what the auberge format can reach at its ceiling, both are worth the detour if you have more time and a larger budget.

 For related dining in the traditional French category at comparable price positioning, Cave à Vin & à Manger in Narbonne and Coto de Quevedo Evolución in Torre de Juan Abad are worth knowing if your travels take you further south.
-See also our full Villeblevin restaurants guide for the complete local picture, and our Villeblevin hotels guide if you're considering an overnight stop rather than a passing lunch.
+See also our full Villeblevin restaurants guide for the complete local picture, our Villeblevin hotels guide if you're considering an overnight stop rather than a passing lunch.

 Know Before You Go